 The rhinoplasty procedure usually takes between one and two hours depending on its complexity and is performed on an outpatient basis.
 At the end of surgery, our doctors will place a splint and tape dressing on your nose to protect it.
 The dressing will be removed in our office about one week after surgery.

 We can also perform a revision rhinoplasty if you’re dissatisfied with a previous procedure.

 Recovery and Follow-Up Care

-Our plastic surgeons describe the healing after rhinoplasty nose surgery to be in three stages:
+Our plastic surgeons describe the healing after rhinoplasty surgery to be in three stages:

 Grossman Plastic Surgery has been helping individuals achieve their desired nose contour for more than 30 years.
-Dr. Grossman, Dr. Capraro, and Dr. Baker are board certified plastic surgeons who have performed thousands of rhinoplasty procedures.
+Dr. Grossman and Dr. Capraro are board certified plastic surgeons who have performed thousands of rhinoplasty procedures.
 Their extensive experience and sense of artistry have helped them develop a reputation for producing superior rhinoplasty results.